aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheCustomEndpointPlugin.md

 Verify plugin compatibility within your driver configuration using the [compatibility guide](../Compatibility.md).

+## Plugin Availability
+The plugin is available since version 2.5.0.

 ## Prerequisites
 - This plugin requires the following runtime dependencies to be registered separately in the classpath:
     - [AWS Java SDK RDS v2.7.x](https://central.sonatype.com/artifact/software.amazon.awssdk/rds)